DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 #### Things I Want
 - The low-poly aesthetic of the PS1 era.
 All models should generally have some pretty hard angles.
 Even circular objects need to have very noticable edges.

 - Low res textures.
 I want to try and keep the texture resolution low, but not so low that it becomes hard to tell what you're looking at.
 - Reduced Color Depth.
 Most games on the PS1 used a 15-bit color depth.

 #### Things I Don't Want
-- The weird vertex andwarping on models that happened as a result of the PS1's hardware limitations & the  warping that happened as a result of the PS1's hardware limitations
+- The weird vertex and texture warping on models that happened as a result of the PS1's hardware limitations
 - The extreme pixelization due to the PS1's low resolution.
 I feel like trying to do this on modern screens would make the scene harder to read
 - The low framerate found in many PS1 games.
 A lot of those ran at 15-20 FPS, which is not something I want to replicate.
 I want the game to target 60 FPS.